timdesrochers/kagi-cli-shortcut/README.md

-# kagi
+# kagi-cli-shortcut

-A simple command-line shortcut to make web searches.
+A simple command-line shortcut to make web searches with either [Kagi](https://kagi.com) or [Brave](https://search.brave.com).

+This project is in no way affiliated with either company/service.

 ## Rationale